code4ward/JSOI/build_assets/README_DIST.md

 The JSOI repo can be found here:  [JSOI Repo](https://github.com/code4ward/jsoi); along with documentation and example use cases.

 ## JSOI Distribution
-There are multiple ways to get JSOI.
+There are multiple ways to get JSOI build files.
 You can either grab the prebuilt files or install it via npm.
 Prebuilt distribution files come in both minimized (`*.min.js`) and non-minimized (`*.js`) versions, with support for ES Modules, CommonJS (Node.js), and global scope (browser-side).
 Below are examples for importing and simple use.
+However, see the main repo for full documentation [JSOI Repo](https://github.com/code4ward/jsoi)

 <picture>